We welcome you

 Our unique Swim the Rainbow program has been specially designed to teach children with a disability using structure, reward and progress in a social, fun and supportive aquatic environment.

 The swimming goals are aligned to the seven colours of the Rainbow (Red, Orange, Yellow, Green, Blue, Indigo, and Violet).
-When working on the basic goals, the lesson is structured around one teacher to one child (1:1).
+When working on the basic goals, it is all about water safety.
 Once a child has mastered the basic goals, the lesson is expanded to include more than one child.
 See our Program

 Rainbow Club is a registered activity provider for the Active Kids program.
 Active Kids is a NSW Government initiative which provides vouchers to use towards sport and active recreation costs each year.
 Active Kids vouchers may be used toward the payment of Rainbow Club term fees.
 See Fees